 This article will walk you through signing a PDF in Adobe Reader DC.
-The instructions are the same whether you use an Adobe CDS or Adobe AATL certificate to sign.
+The instructions are the specific for an Adobe AATL certificate to sign.
 GlobalSign's PDF Signing certificates attest to the identity of the signer and secure your PDF documents from modification.

 You can watch the video below for a tutorial.

 Or, you can check the step by step guidelines below.

 1. Open the PDF you wish to sign in Adobe Reader DC.

 2. Click the Tools button towards the top left, then click Certificates:

 3. Next click the Digitally Sign button:

 4. Click OK to drag a signature rectangle:

 5. Drag a signature rectangle where you would like your signature to appear: